ZION's Market Quandary: Decoding the Ups and Downs of 2023

-The stock price performance this year has been a mixed bag, which means people have different opinions about whether it’s been good or bad.
-Some may see it as optimistic, while others may view it as pessimistic.
-This year’s metric has recorded a Price decrease of -37.00%.
-However, over the past six months, we’ve seen a stronger performance of -40.73%.
-The price of ZION fallen by 30.35% over the last 30 days.
-And in the last five days, it has surged by 7.13%.
+The performance of the stock price over the year has been up and down, leaving investors with either an optimistic or pessimistic outlook, depending on how they interpret the data.
+The metric has seen a significant loss of -38.49% since the start of this calendar year.
+Looking back over the last six months, we can see a stronger performance of -36.18%.
+Over the past 30 days, the price of ZION has fallen by 33.33%.
+And in the last five days, it has surged by 5.29%.

-The stock price for Zions Bancorporation National Association (ZION) currently stands at $30.97.
-The stock experienced a substantial increase in the last session, hitting $29.65 after starting at $29.285.
-The stock’s lowest price was $28.60 before closing at $28.72.
+The stock of Zions Bancorporation National Association (ZION) is currently priced at $30.24.
+In the last session, the stock climbed significantly, topping out at $32.34 after opening at $30.96.
+The day’s lowest price was $29.74 before the stock closed at $30.87.

 Sponsored

-Zions Bancorporation National Association saw a rather unpredictable run in, in terms of market performance.
-The company’s stock reached its highest point at $59.75 on 09/15/22, while the lowest price for the same duration was marked at $18.26 on 05/04/23.
+In terms of market performance, Zions Bancorporation National Association had a fairly uneven.
+The highest value for the stock in the past year was $59.75 on 09/15/22, and the lowest value was recorded at $18.26 on 05/04/23.

 52-week price history of ZION Stock

-Analyzing a stock’s 52-week high and low prices can offer important information about its present condition and future outlook.
-Zions Bancorporation National Association’s current trading price is -48.17% away from its 52-week high, while its distance from the 52-week low is 69.61%.
-The stock’s price range during this period has varied between$18.26 and $59.75.
-The Zions Bancorporation National Association’s shares, which operate in the Financial, saw a trading volume of around 1.6 million for the day, a figure considerably lower than their average daily volume of 7.26 million over last three months.
+Examining the 52-week high and low prices can provide valuable insights into a stock’s current status and future performance.
+Zions Bancorporation National Association’s current trading price is -49.39% away from its 52-week high, while its distance from the 52-week low is 65.61%.
+The stock’s price range during this time has been between $18.26 and $59.75.
+The trading volume for the Financial sector company’s shares reached about 5.4 million for the day, which was lower than the average daily volume of 7.39 million over the last three months.

 Market Capitalization vs. Financial Performance: A Comparative Study

-Zions Bancorporation National Association (ZION) has experienced a quarterly decline of -33.31% in its revenues when compared to the same period in the previous year.
-Presently, the company has a total market capitalization of 4.05B and boasts a workforce of 9989 employees.
+Zions Bancorporation National Association (ZION) has experienced a quarterly rise of 0.90% in its revenues when compared to the same period in the previous year.
+Presently, the company has a total market capitalization of 4.64B and boasts a workforce of 9989 employees.

 Zions Bancorporation National Association: Analysts’ Ratings Unveiled